tonderai-m/Airplane/README.md

 Project2 EDA plane crash
 In order to run the notebooks you need to take the notebook out the sub-folders and then run in the same location as this readme file

-The project starts with no
+The project starts with notebooks:
 The notebooks for etl are in order and sequential